bluehacks2019/spam/README.md

     ```
     php artisan db:seed
     ```

-Made using PHP and Laravel, with
+Made using PHP and Laravel with love.

 #### Team
 >Team Name: spam